Every child in Washington state needs a great CS teacher. Could that be you?

 Pursue the CTE endorsement.
 Work in industry and complete 6,000 hours (3 years) of professional experience in CS, then complete a PESB-approved CTE endorsement at places like Bates Technical College, Cascadia Technical College, Central Washington University, Eastern Washington University, Olympic College, South Seattle College, or ESD101.
 Then, take the West-B exam in Reading, Writing, Mathematics, and the NES CS exam.
 After this, you'll be certified to teach Computer Science with a CTE Endorsement.
 The upside of this pathway is that it gives you preparation in teaching other CTE subjects, such as business, manufacturing, and information technology.
 The downside is that it will likely involve no preparation in CS teaching methods, which will make it harder to support your students' learning effectively.

 Pursue a Masters in Teaching.
 Many universities in Washington state offer these (Evergreen State University, Seattle Pacific University, Washington State University campuses, University of Washington campuses).
 Of these, some campuses are offering CS teaching courses.
-For example, the University of Washington, Seattle campus is planning a secondary-level CS endorsement which will involve a CS Teaching Methods course, a CS Assessment course, a CS Equity & Justice course, and a field placement in a middle school or high school; other programs will prepare you to teach in other subject areas, but not CS.
+For example, the University of Washington, Seattle campus is offering a secondary-level CS endorsement each Spring which involves a CS Teaching Methods course, a CS Assessment course, a CS Equity & Justice course, and a field placement in a middle school or high school.
+Other programs will prepare you to teach in other subject areas, but not CS.
 However, you can still teach CS: after completing a degree, take the West B exam in Reading, Writing, and Mathematics and pass the NES CS exam, then you'll be certified to teach CS under the state's CS Endorsement.
 The benefit of this pathway is getting a strong preparation in teaching in general, and in your preferred subject areas.

 No. Do you already have a teaching credential?